(ISC)2 Singapore Chapter LearningNeverStops Virtual Sharing #11 on 8 Dec 2020:

 (ISC)2 Singapore Chapter LearningNeverStops Virtual Sharing #7 on 4 Aug 2020:

-The webinar on "Its Time to Quantify Cyber Risk Exposure" was an insightful webinar focussed on importance and ways to employ to quantify cyber risk.
+The webinar on "Its Time to Quantify Cyber Risk Exposure" was an insightful webinar focused on importance and ways to employ to quantify cyber risk.
 Our very enthusiastic and the 1st Women speaker Dr Magda Chelly took around 60 participants through a journey with case scenarios and practical implementation of cyber risk quantification.
 There were great reviews received as part of event survey.

 (ISC)2 Singapore Chapter LearningNeverStops Sharing #6 on 21 Jul 2020: